Flight-Free-UK/flight_free_uk_website/source/posts_travel/six-weeks-in-britain.html.markdown

 The Caledonian Sleeper took me to Edinburgh, and from there it was a daytime train to Aviemore.
 The scenic views rushing past the train windows were wonderful, and it was reviving to be back in the countryside and to see mountains again (“Mountains, Gandalf!”).

-> "There’s something incredible about being in the mountains."
+> There’s something incredible about being in the mountains.

 I spent several days deep inside the Cairngorms, sleeping in bothies, wild-camping and bagging five or six Munros a day.
 There’s something incredible about being in the mountains.
 I love the achievement of climbing, and the freedom to go wherever you choose.
 When drinking from springs, summiting mountains and wild camping there’s a visceral sense of primitive freedom, especially when you are days from civilisation.